Healdb/Elevate/README.md

 # Elevate
-Elevate is a vertical domain discovery tool you can use to discover other domains owned by a given company
+Elevate is a vertical domain discovery tool you can use to discover other domains owned by a given company.
+Domains owned by Reddit are discovered with the tool below.

 ![output](/images/elevate.gif)

 # Requirements: